Marchwood Power Station: Oil-fired plant

-Annual output of Marchwood power station, GWh.In the year 1980–81 the thermal efficiency was 20.77 per cent.
+In the year 1980–81 the thermal efficiency was 20.77 per cent.
 Marchwood power station was closed in 1983.

 Marchwood Engineering Laboratories

 Beginning in the early 1960s, a site next to the power station was the home of Marchwood Engineering Laboratories operated by the Central Electricity Generating Board.
 It was one of their three national research laboratories.
 The centre developed a broad-based research programme concentrating on structural, combustion and mechanical engineering, and included techniques, design codes, instrumentation and machines for welding, nuclear reactor inspection, turbines and other plant.
 A low-speed wind tunnel, built to study power station emissions, was also built there.
 Following privatisation of the electricity industry, Marchwood Engineering Laboratories were allocated to PowerGen, but that company was engaged in comparatively little research, and the rundown and closure of the site were announced in 1989.

 Alternative energy projects

 In 1979 a geothermal test well was sunk at Marchwood Power Station in the UK's first project to tap geothermal heat.
 Drilling was completed to a depth of 2600 metres in early 1981.
 This revealed an aquifer at a temperature of 73 Celsius at a depth of 1660 metres.
 Although the Department of Energy considered the resource to be uneconomic, a similar borehole sunk nearby in Southampton was later utilised to provide local heating in the city.

 In 1983 Marchwood Power Station was the site of the UK's first commercial solar-powered electricity generator, when a 30 kW system was built by BP Solar in the defunct coalyard of the power station.
 It was decommissioned a few years later.